IanWONeill/runescape-classic-client/docs/ContentPacks.md

 The decompressed size and compressed size may be the same to indicate that no compression is used.

+The Data contained within a content pack file is a [Jagex Archive](./JagexArchive.md), and each file within the archive is optionally compressed.

 #### content0_229aa476 - "Configuration"

 #### content1_1c9fa8c3 - "people and monsters"